Make A Gift With Stock

 How to Donate Stock

-With the stock market regularly breaking records at the closing bell, many of your investments are likely worth more today than what you originally paid for them.
+Many of your investments are likely worth more today than what you originally paid for them.

 Time to sell?
 If you do, you might have to pay capital gains taxes.
 There’s a better option that provides you with valuable tax incentives as well as the satisfaction of supporting a cause close to your heart: Give your stock to Baystate Health Foundation.